TruTV: Court TV

 The Courtroom Television Network, or Court TV for short, was launched on July 1, 1991, at 6:00 a.m.
 Eastern Time, and was available to three million subscribers.
 Its original anchors were Jack Ford, Fred Graham, Cynthia McFadden, and Gregg Jarrett.
-The network was born out of two competing projects to launch cable channels with live courtroom proceedings, the American Trial Network from Time Warner and American Lawyer Media (ALM), and In Court from Cablevision and NBC.
+The network was born out of two competing projects to launch cable channels with live courtroom proceedings, the American Trial Network from Time Warner and American Lawyer Media (ALM), and In Court from Cablevision and GE.
 Both projects were present at the National Cable Television Association in June 1990.
 Rather than trying to establish two competing networks, the projects were combined on December 14, 1990.
 Liberty Media would join the venture in 1991.

 The channel originally consisted of live courtroom trials that are interspersed with anchors and reporters.
 It was led by law writer Steven Brill, who later left the network in 1997.
-The network came into its own during the Menendez brothers' first trial in 1994, and the O.J.
+The network came into its own during the Menéndez brothers' first trial in 1994, and the O.J.
 Simpson murder trial in 1995.

 In 1997, Time Warner acquired ALM to gain ownership of its stake in Court TV; it subsequently sold its publications to a private equity fund in 1998.
-In 1998, NBC sold its share of the network to Time Warner.
+In 1998, GE sold its share of the network to Time Warner.
 That same year, Court TV began running several original and acquired programs in prime time, such as Homicide: Life on the Street, Cops, and Forensic Files.